Jamal Adams: 2018

 Adams was named a captain on the Jets' roster for the 2018 season.
 He got his first career interception off of Matt Cassel at the Jets' season opener versus the Detroit Lions.
 The Jets ultimately won the game 48–17.
 Adams finished his second season with 115 tackles, 3.5 sacks, three forced fumbles with one recovered fumble, and one interception and started all 16 games.

 On December 18, Adams was named a Pro Bowl selection for the first time in his career.
 Adams was named Defensive MVP of the game.
-Adams became notorious after an incident where he tackled the New England Patriots mascot at a 2019 Pro Bowl practice.
+Adams became notorious after an incident where he tackled the Patriots mascot at a 2019 Pro Bowl practice.
 This was due to the fierce rivalry of the Jets and Patriots.
 Adams apologized and let the Patriots mascot tackle him back.

 Adams was also named Second-team AP All-Pro during this season.
 On December 28, Adams was named Curtis Martin Team MVP.

 2019

 Before the 2019 season, Adams was ranked 37th among his fellow players on the NFL Top 100 2019 list.

 On September 18, 2019, Adams was fined $21,000 for a hit he made on Baker Mayfield on Monday Night Football against the Cleveland Browns in Week 3.
-In Week 3 versus the New England Patriots, Adams recorded a 61-yard pick six off rookie quarterback Jarrett Stidham in the 30–14 loss.
+In Week 3 versus the Patriots, Adams recorded a 61-yard pick six off rookie quarterback Jarrett Stidham in the 30–14 loss.
 This was Adams' first interception of the season and his first career pick six.
 On October 10, Adams had his previous fine rescinded after winning an appeal.

 During the NFL trade deadline, Adams voiced his displeasure regarding his name coming up in trade talks.
-He stated that the Los Angeles Rams would never trade Aaron Donald and the New England Patriots would never trade Tom Brady.
+He stated that the Los Angeles Rams would never trade Aaron Donald and the Patriots would never trade Tom Brady.
 Adams also said that when he found out that he was close to being traded, he would have loved to play for the Dallas Cowboys because he was from Dallas and because of his close relationship to former Cowboys' wide receiver Michael Irvin.
 In the end, Adams revealed that although he was hurt to be involved in trade talks, he was still excited to play for the Jets.